Asjas/prisma-redis-middleware/README.md

 yarn add prisma-redis-middleware
 ```

-You will also need to install and configure an external dependency for `Redis` (the examples show `ioredis`) if you
+You will also need to install and configure an external dependency for `Redis` (for example: `ioredis` or similar) if
-don't already have a Redis Client in your project.
+you don't already have a Redis Client in your project.

 ```sh
 npm i --save-exact ioredis
 ```

-## Code Example
+## Code Example ESM

 ```js
 import Prisma from "@prisma/client";